Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/02_usurper_of_frost.en.md

       <p>The healers and ranged DPS manage the Crystals of Darkness:</p>
       <ul>
         <li>The Crystals of Darkness will periodically aim a cone AoE at the
-        nearest player. <b>If this AoE hits a Crystal of Light, the Crystal of Light gains a buff that reduces damage taken</b>, so aim them away.</li>
+        nearest player. <b>If this AoE hits a crystal, that crystal gains a buff that reduces damage taken</b>, so aim them away.</li>
         <li>Help your tank/melee partner destroy their Crystal of Light.</li>
       </ul>
       <p>To avoid hitting other players, have everyone bait their